anlsys/XKBlas.jl/README.md

 See `examples/krylov-cg.jl` for using with Krylov.jl

 # TODO
-- Fix deadlocks occuring in the Julia runtime when compiling from a foreign thread -- or find a work-around
+- Fix deadlocks occuring in the Julia runtime when compiling from a foreign thread -- or find a work-around -- see https://github.com/JuliaLang/julia/issues/59640